 Follow this link for information about lawyers who have been the subject of prior discipline.

 The Board’s primary objective is to ensure that attorneys within its jurisdiction are compliant with the Iowa Rules of Professional Conduct.
-The Rules of Professional Conduct set forth numerous ethics requirements that apply to all aspects of attorneys’ practice, from client confidentiality to trial conduct.
+The Rules of Professional Conduct (located at Chapter 32 of the Iowa Court Rules) set forth numerous ethics requirements that apply to all aspects of attorneys’ practice, from client confidentiality to trial conduct.

 The Board cannot impose fines, imprison an attorney, obtain a financial settlement or reduction of fees, or change the outcome of a civil or criminal case.
 The Board’s jurisdiction extends to the attorney’s license alone.

 The Board is not funded by the taxpayers of Iowa.
 The Board is funded entirely by annual registration fees paid by attorneys who are authorized to practice in our state.

 Many problems can be prevented if you know what to expect from lawyers and how to deal with lawyers.
 Suggestions for avoiding problems include:

 Some people are dissatisfied with lawyers because they have unrealistic expectations.
 Ask your lawyer what to expect.
 How long will the matter take?
 About how much will it cost?
 How frequently and by what means will we communicate?
 What are the unpredictable factors?

 Give documents and information to your lawyer promptly.
 In return, expect the lawyer to keep you reasonably informed and to give you copies of important documents.